 The smart way to manage bookmarks is to have the system do it for me.
 Three pieces of data can be used to make decisions about bookmarks: How often I visit things, which links are broken or have moved, and how many categories I have that have the same items in them.
-By scanning bookmarks and capturing these 3 piles of information, a whole bunch of smart decisions can be made by the browser on my behalf, helping me to organize them.
+By scanning bookmarks and capturing these 3 piles of information, smart decisions can be made by the browser on my behalf, helping me to organize them.
 Call it a wizard, call it “fix my bookmarks” menu command, but the functionality is the same, and people would like it.
 In some ways this mimics my desire for a “take out the trash” or “do my laundry” command: it should be possible for the system to take over mundane, tedious things for me.

 For example, the 5 or 10 URLs I visit most often, whether they’re in my bookmarks or not, should be pushed into my quick link bar.
 I should never have to manually configure that thing at all if I don’t want to.
 Second, any urls that are dead should be deleted, or moved to a folder of dead links that I can try to revive.
 Lastly, for duplicate bookmarks, I should get the choice for how to merge them together into folders, or eliminate the duplication (Yes, this would require some heinous looking UI, duplication confirmation UI, like diff tools, always does).
 It wouldn’t work for all cases, but in some common situations folders with the same or similar titles can be combined together, and duplicates removed.